• Skip to primary navigation

 wpmem_login_form_args

-Filters the defaults for the form.
+Filters some of the defaults for the form.
 Most of these are HTML tags that can be filtered and changed in order to set up custom attributes if you are tying into specific CSS other than WP-Members CSS.
 Also filters specifc IDs and classes assigned to the form tag and the button tag.
 Runs in WP_Members_Forms::login_form().

 wpmem_login_form_rows